Chirp spectrum: Chirp pulse

 In a few special cases, the integral can be solved to give an analytical expression, but often the characteristics of $a(t)$ and θ(t) are such that the integral can only be evaluated by an approximation algorithm or by numerical integration.

 Linear chirp

-In the special case where s(t) is constrained to be a down-chirp, flat topped pulse with its instantaneous frequency varying as a linear function of time, then an analytical solution is possible.
+In the special case where s(t) is constrained to be an up-chirp, flat topped pulse with its instantaneous frequency varying as a linear function of time, then an analytical solution is possible.

 For convenience, the pulse is considered to have unit amplitude and be of duration T, with the amplitude and phase defined over the time interval -T/2 to +T/2.
 The total frequency sweep is ΔF, varying in a linear manner from -ΔF/2 to +ΔF/2 in the defined time interval.